This post contains affiliate links.

-All About How to Use the Cricut Knife Blade to Cut Wood!
+All about using the Cricut Maker’s Knife Blade to cut wood!

 The Maker’s Adaptive Tool System is a professional cutting technology that isn’t available on other machines.
 This system controls the direction of the blade and the pressure of the cut based on your material.
 It does the thinking for you.